MAPF-Competition/web_resource/landing_page.md

 > - 🥈 Second: **USD 1,000**
 > - 🥉 Third: **USD 500**

-There will also be a **Line Honours** prize for the team that computes the largest number of best-known solutions.
+By the end of May 22nd, the top entry on the combined track leaderboard will be awarded a special **AAMAS Prize** valued at **1,000 USD**!
+At the end of the competition, there will also be a **Line Honours** prize for the team that computes the largest number of best-known solutions.
 Other notable performances will be recognized with certificates.

 <!-- Find our more about the tracks and how they work on our [problem setup](./problem) and [evaluation](./evaluation) pages. -->